zhengshuai1001/JiKouCompany/README.md

 As long as you're being a copycat, you will never be the best copycat.

 Don't let yesterday use up too much of today.

+In matters of style swim with the current.
+In matters of principle, stand like a rock.